 - In a large bowl, combine sugar and mashed potatoes.
 Add water and yeast; mix well.
 Cover and let rise in a warm place 1 hour.

-- Stir dough down; beat in butter, eggs and salt.
+- Stir mixture down; beat in butter, eggs and salt.
 Gradually stir in flour.
 Turn out onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.

 - Divide dough in half.
 On a floured surface, roll each portion into a 12-in. square.
 In a small bowl, combine filling ingredients.
 Spread filling to within 1 in. of edges of each square.
 Roll up jelly-roll style.
 Cut each roll into nine slices.
 Arrange nine rolls in each of two greased 9-in. square baking pans.

 - Cover and let rise in a warm place until doubled, about 1 hour.